explaingit

 USE CASE 2

-Create a discussion space for an open-source project where contributors and users can collaborate.
+Create a discussion community for an open-source project where contributors can propose features and report issues.

 USE CASE 3